smford/eeh-esp32-rfid/README.md

 ## Coding Cleanup
 - Convert MFRC522 mfrc522[1]; to being MFRC522 *mfrc522; and mfrc522 = new MFRC522(config.mfrcslaveselectpin, config.mfrcresetpin) style
-- Mask out secrets from all output
-- Cleanup PARAM_INPUT_1 and PARAM_INPUT_2
 - Remove /backlighton and /backlightoff
 - Change from LiquidCrystal_I2C.h to LiquidCrystalIO.h
 - Rather than lcdi2cadderss being an int, convert to a string ("0x27" for example) to allow easier configuration